mrandreastoth/smart-plant-monitor/README.md

 Soil probe.
 Features:
 - No components and connectors added, just the bare PCB
 - Cheap and easy to replace when they eventually breakdown in the soil
-- Solder pads avaialble if you'd like to add a 0603 component (LED or Thermistor for soil surface temperature).
+- Solder pads available if you'd like to add a 0603 component (LED or thermistor for soil surface temperature).
 Connected to GPIO through a 2K resistor
-- Can be in any size and shape you'd like as long as the top matches the conector (calibration and adjustments are done in software)
+- Can be in any size and shape you'd like as long as the top matches the connector (calibration and adjustments are done in software)